crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/installation.md

 # AppSec Component

-We are going to cover a basic setup of the **AppSec Component**, with a set of rules focused on virtual patching.
+We will explore a fundamental configuration of the **AppSec Component**, emphasizing a rule set dedicated to virtual patching.

 **Virtual patching** rules focus on preventing the exploitation of well-known vulnerabilities and are a great way to deter and slow down someone scanning your web application.